jay8299/UberRide-api/README.md

 # UberRide-api
-A Basic SpringBoot API of uber rides CI/CD to AWS using Jenkins
+A Basic SpringBoot API to fetch and create Uber Rides and CI/CD of app in AWS EC2 using Jenkins